aldanor/hdf5-rust/README.md

 ### Platforms

-`hdf5-rs` is known to be compatible with these platforms:
+`hdf5-rs` is known to run on these platforms:

-- Linux (tested on Travis CI)
+- Linux (tests run on Travis CI)
-- Mac OS X
+- OS X
-- Windows (MinGW only for now, see below for details; tested on AppVeyor)
+- Windows (MinGW only for now, see below for details; tests run on AppVeyor)

 ### Rust

 `hdf5-rs` is tested for all three official release channels:

-- 1.1.0 (stable)
+- stable (1.1.0)
 - beta
 - nightly

 ## Building

+### Linux, OS X

+There are also two environment variables that may be of use if the library location and/or name is unconventional:

+- `HDF5_LIBDIR` -- added to library search path during the build step
+- `HDF5_LIBNAME` -- library filename (defaults to `hdf5`)

+Note also that the build script of `libhdf5-sys` crate tries to use `pkg-config` (if it's available to deduce library location).

+For most setups though, just running `cargo build` and `cargo test` should be sufficient.

 ### Windows